containers/buildah/docs/buildah-run.md

 **--runtime** *path*

 The *path* to an alternate OCI-compatible runtime.
-Default is runc.
+Default is `runc`, or `crun` when machine is configured to use cgroups V2.

-Note: You can also override the default runtime by setting the BUILDAH\_RUNTIME environment variable.  `export BUILDAH_RUNTIME=/usr/local/bin/runc`
+Note: You can also override the default runtime by setting the BUILDAH\_RUNTIME environment variable.  `export BUILDAH_RUNTIME=/usr/bin/crun`

 **--runtime-flag** *flag*

 Adds global flags for the container runtime.
-To list the supported flags, please consult the manpages of the selected container runtime (`runc` is the default runtime, the manpage to consult is `runc(8)`).
+To list the supported flags, please consult the manpages of the selected container runtime.
 Note: Do not pass the leading `--` to the flag.
 To pass the runc flag `--log-format json` to buildah run, the option given would be `--runtime-flag log-format=json`.